bazelbuild/continuous-integration/docs/workflow.md

 ## Setting up for local testing

-There is a way to run a local jenkins instance with a docker slave, by running
+There is a way to run a local jenkins instance with a docker executor node, by running

 ```
 bazel run //jenkins:test [-- -p port]
 ```

-It will setup a Jenkins instance without security on port `port` (8080 by default) and one slave running Ubuntu Wily in Docker.
+It will setup a Jenkins instance without security on port `port` (8080 by default) and one node running Ubuntu Wily in Docker.
 This should be enough for local testing.
 To stop the instance, goes to `http://localhost:8080/safeExit` and this will shutdown cleanly.